christophajohns/rico-links/README.md

 # RICO<sub>links</sub> Dataset

-This repository contains the dataset that was used for the research described in the Aalto University master thesis "Predicting Links for Mobile GUI Prototyping" by Christoph A. Johns at Deutsches Forschungszentrum für Künstliche Intelligenz GmbH (DFKI) Standort ​Niedersachsen.
+This repository contains the dataset that was used for the research described in "Interactive Link Prediction as a Downstream Task for Foundational GUI Understanding Models" by [Christoph A. Johns](mailto:christophjohns@aalto.fi?subject=[GitHub]%20Suggested%20Links%Figma%Plugin) at Aarhus University.
+The project was supervised by Michael Barz at German Research Center for Artificial Intelligence (DFKI).

 ## Data Format